yochaigal/cairn/wip/2e/bestiary.md

 6 HP, 11 STR, 12 DEX, 16 WIL, toothy bite (d8)

 - Centaur-like creatures that prey on the life force of others, seducing their victims through heightened charm and intelligence.
 Their upper bodies are typically humanoid, the lower half any number of animal hybrids.
 - Inherently magical.
-Can create illusions, charm, and disguise themselves at will.
+Can create illusions, charm creatures, and disguise themselves at will.
 - **Critical Damage**: The target takes d6 WIL damage as their spirit is slowly sapped away.
 They then become enthralled to the Lamia, obeying its every command while in its presence.

 ## Lich

 14 HP, 1 Armor, 8 STR, 8 DEX, 18 WIL, soul dagger (d8)

 - Powerful sorcerers that paid the ultimate price for immortality: their own life.
-Now, their thirst for power knows no bounds.
+Now their thirst for power knows no bounds.
-- Maintains unlife by binding themselves to an earthly artifact, which is typically protected by at least d6 other undead servants.
+- Maintain unlife by binding themselves to an earthly artifact, which is typically protected by at least d6 other undead servants.
 - Carry up to six of the following spellbooks: _Animate Object_, _Arcane Eye_, _Deafen_, _Disassemble_, _Elemental Wall_, _Frenzy_, _Gate_, _Hover_, _Hatred_, _Identify Owner_, _Knock_, _Pacify_, _Raise Dead_, _Raise Spirit_, _Shield_, _Sleep_, _Smoke Form_, _Telekinesis_, _Telepathy_, _Teleport_, _Vision_, _Wizard Mark_.

 ## Manticore